nenad-zivkovic/yii2-basic-template/README.md

 - Login using email/password or username/password combo.
     - You can chose how users will login into system.
 They can log in either by using their username|password combo or email|password.
 - Rbac tables are installed with other migrations when you run ```yii migrate``` command.
-    - RbacController's init() action will insert 5 roles and 2 permissions in our rbac tables created by migration.
+    - RbacController's init() action will insert 5 roles and 7 permissions in our rbac tables created by migration.
     - Roles can be easily assigned to users by administrators of the site.
-    - Nice example of how to use rbac in your code is given in this application.
-See: AppController.
-- Users with editor+ roles can create articles.
-- Session data is stored in _protected/session folder ( changes from v2 ).
+- Session data is stored in _protected/session folder.
-- System setting are stored in config/params.php file ( changes from v2 ).
+- System setting are stored in config/params.php file.
 - Theming is supported out of the box.
 - Translation is supported out of the box.
-- Administrators and The Creator can manage users ( changes from v2 ).
+- Administrator+ roles can manage users.
-- Password strength validation and strength meter.
+- Password strength validation and strength meter are included out of the box.
+- Simple role management is included out of the box.
 - Code is heavily commented out.

 Installation
 -------------------
 >I am assuming that you know how to: install and use Composer, and install additional packages/drivers that may be needed for you to run everything on your system.
 In case you are new to all of this, you can check my guides for installing default yii2 application templates, provided by yii2 developers, on Windows 8 and Ubuntu based Linux operating systems, posted on www.freetuts.org.

-1. Create database that you are going to use for your application (you can use phpMyAdmin or any other tool you like).
+1. Create database that you are going to use for your application (you can use phpMyAdmin or any other tool that you like).

-2. Now open up your console and ```cd``` to your web root directory, for example: ``` cd /var/www/sites/ ```
+2. Now open up your console and ```cd``` to your web root directory, for example: ``` cd /var/www/html/ ```

 3. Run the Composer ```create-project``` command: